pannaga3009/Design-Patterns-Problems/README.md

 Provides an interface for creating objects in a super class but allows subclasses to alter the type of objects that will be created.
 It decouples the client code from the specific classes it needs to instantiate.

+The Factory Pattern is a creational design pattern that provides an interface for creating objects, but allows subclasses to alter the type of objects that will be created.
+In simpler terms, it helps you create objects without specifying the exact class of the object that will be created.

 ## Explanation of Document_Factory.py
 Document is an abstract base class (ABC) with an abstract method create.